saurabhpatil67/netflix-clone-html-css/README.md

 - Understanding how **Flexbox** simplifies alignment
 - Using **position properties** for banners and overlays
 - Developing a mindset for **clean UI replication**

  ---

+## 🚀 Project Status
+- Current version is **not responsive**.
+- A responsive update will be added soon.

+---